 Purpose Computes eigenvalues and eigenvectors of a real, general matrix.
 (Included for backwards compatibility - use eigv instead.)

+Format { var, vai, ver, vei } = eigrg2(x);

+Input x NXN matrix.

-Format $\{ var, vai, ver, vei \} = eigrg2(x);$ Input NxN matrix.
-Output var Nx1 vector, real part of eigenvalues. vai Nx1 vector, imaginary part of eigenvalues.
-NxN matrix, real part of eigenvectors. ver vei NxN matrix, imaginary part of eigenvectors. eigerr global scalar, if all the eigenvalues can be determined eigerr = 0, otherwise eigerr is set to the index of the eigenvalue that failed.
+Output var Nx1 vector, real part of eigenvalues. vai Nx1 vector, imaginary part of eigenvalues. ver NxN matrix, real part of eigenvectors. vei NxN matrix, imaginary part of eigenvectors. eigerr = 0, otherwise eigerr is set to the index of the eigenvalue that failed.
 The eigenvalues for indices eigerr+1 to N should be correct.
 The eigenvectors are not computed.

-Remarks Error handling is controlled with the low bit of the trap flag. trap 0 set eigerr and terminate with message eigrg, eigcg, eigch, eigrs
+Remarks Error handling is controlled with the low bit of the trap flag. trap 0 set eigerr and terminate with message trap 1 set eigerr and continue execution The eigenvalues are unordered except that complex conjugate pairs of eigenvalues will appear consecutively with the eigenvalue having the positive imaginary part first.
+The columns of ver and vei contain the real and imaginary eigenvectors of x in the same order as the eigenvalues.
+The eigenvectors are not normalized.

+Source eigrg.src

+Globals eigerr

+See also eigrg, eigcg, eigch, eigrs